If all of the statements are true, where is the gold?

 From the above diagram, we see that in order to create 1, 2, 3 and 4 congruent unit equilateral triangles on a flat plane, we need 3, 5, 7 and 9 matchsticks respectively.

-What is the minimum number of matchsticks that can be removed to leave three non-overlapping squares of the same size?
+What is the minimum number of matchsticks that can be removed to leave only three non-overlapping squares of the same size?
+(All remaining matches should be part of a square)

-Note that every remaining matchstick must be part of the three squares.
+Remember: Every remaining matchstick must be part of at least one of the three squares.